-Ever wonder what physicians get paid while on locum tenens overseas?
-In this article, we take an honest, transparent look at physician pay in other countries, as well as why so many doctors take an assignment in a location like New Zealand even though the pay is typically less than they make in the U.S.
+Ever wonder what physicians get paid while on locum tenens assignments overseas?
+In this article, we take an honest, transparent look at physician pay in other countries, as well as why so many doctors take an assignment in a location like New Zealand even though the pay is typically less than they can make in the U.S.

 Physician pay in other countries

 So how much do locum tenens physicians get paid in other countries?
 Here’s a simple comparison for the countries where Global Medical has filled locum tenens contracts.
 On average:

 - Guam pays: 100% of domestic U.S. pay